geosoft1/tools/README.md

 Download anywhere and run from your file browser with double click.
 If you prefer Terminal go to the directory with the script and run

-    ./Install.sh -h
+    ./Install.sh

-To see all options.
+Use `` -h `` switch to see all options.

 Run periodicaly or if compiler/ide versions change to update the sistem.
 Projects are not affected if you overinstall.
-Tested on Ubuntu 12.04,14.04,14.10 32/64.

 Ubuntu 14.04+ need script execute activation so run from Terminal